• Home

 Glass Recycling Bins

 Glass bins (Glasiglus) in Germany are designated for glass containers and glass bottles that do not have a deposit (Pfand).
 In Germany, there is no need to clean glass containers before recycling them.
-If your house or apartment building does not have glass bins, you can find them in your neighborhood.
+If your house or apartment building does not have glass bins, you can find them in your neighborhood, often near supermarkets, public squares, or residential street corners.
+Many cities show glass container locations online through their local waste company or city service portal.

 Important: Disposal of Light Bulbs